osrsbox/osrsbox-db/README.md

 ## A complete and up-to-date database of Old School Runescape (OSRS) items and monsters

-This repository hosts a complete and up-to-date database of every item and every monster in OSRS. **Complete** means it holds every single item and monster in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.
+This project hosts a complete and up-to-date database of every item and every monster in OSRS. **Complete** means it holds every single item and monster in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.

 The item database has extensive properties for each item: a total of 27 properties for every item, an additional 16 properties for equipable items, and an additional 3 properties for equipable weapons.
 These properties include the item ID and name, whether an item is tradeable, stackable, or equipable or if the item is members only or associated with a quest.
 For any equipable item, there are additional properties about combat stats the item has; for example, what slash attack bonus, magic defence bonus or prayer bonus that an item provides.
 For weapons, additional properties are added which include attack speed and combat stance/weapon type information.